At-Home Technology Allows Seniors to Remain Independent

 All of these at-home devices are designed to allow older individuals to remain in their homes with more oversight from loved ones or medical specialists.
 These products can monitor how well seniors are managing the chores of daily living and offer peace of mind to caregivers or family members.
 For example, through these devices, a son living in California can see how his mother is doing in Virginia.
 The ability to closely monitor a person’s lifestyle can assists family members in knowing when an older individual can no longer remain at home.
 Seniors like having technology provide this extra layer of security so they can maintain their independence as well as their privacy.
 These products tend to be the most successful when they are tied to an agency that can dispatch meals, medical help, or other senior services.
 On average, these at-home monitoring systems cost around $150 to $250 per month.

 If maintaining your independence and privacy for as long as possible is an important goal for you, then at-home monitoring devices may be an option for you.
 Oast & Hook now has a life care planner on staff who can assist clients with these issues as well as help coordinate care for clients who need assistance in their homes.
-The attorneys at Oast & Hook can assist clients with their estate, financial, long-term care, insurance, veterans’ benefits, and special needs planning issues.
+The attorneys at Oast & Hook assist families with their estate, financial, insurance, long-term care, veterans’ benefits, and special needs planning issues.

 Distribution of This Newsletter